List of He-Man and the Masters of the Universe episodes

 The following is a list of episodes for the 1980s animated series He-Man and the Masters of the Universe.

 Production order

-The following is a list of episodes of the television series.
+The following is a list of episodes of the television series, concluding with the theatrical movie and the Christmas special (both from the same production company and crew, with the same cast/actors and directly in the same continuity as the regular episodes of the show).
 (Note: the episodes are listed here in production order, which differs from the broadcast order.)
 The first script commissioned was "The Cosmic Comet".
 The pilot episode "Diamond Ray of Disappearance" (MU004), was the fourth script approved but the first episode produced and intended to air first, which indeed it did in the U.K., U.S. and many markets.